Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

    -Durl=https://clojars.org/repo
 ```

 A lot of this information comes from [Clojar's guide to pushing][pushing] and [Maven's guide to deploying 3rd party jars][deploying-jars].
-If you find you need to have a custom `pom.xml` file, the steps are documented in the latter link.

 If everything went to plan, your Clojars account should now contain a fresh new jar.